anz-bank/sysl-catalog/CONTRIBUTING.md

 ├── pkg
-│   ├── catalog               core logic to generate catalog files and serve service │   ├── catalogdiagrams       functions to generate diagrams │   └── watcher               watcher to auto-update live server ├── templates                 pre-defined custom template examples, used in flag --templates ├── demo
+│   ├── catalog               core logic to generate catalog files and serve service │   ├── catalogdiagrams       functions to generate diagrams │   └── watcher               functions to watch for file changes in server mode ├── templates                 pre-defined custom template examples, used in flag --templates ├── demo
 │   ├── html                  demo on generating HTML files from sysl files